baptiste-an/The-richer-the-poorer/readme.txt

-To reproduce the study, please run the run.py script.
+To reproduce the study, run the run.py script.

 It will: